William Portus Cullen: Early life and education

-Cullen was born at Mount Johnston, near Jamberoo, New South Wales, the seventh son of John and Rebecca (née Clinton) Cullen.
+Cullen was born at Mount Johnston, near Jamberoo, New South Wales, the seventh son of John and Rebecca Cullen.
 A brother, Joseph Cullen, was a Member of Parliament for both New South Wales and Western Australia.
 William was educated at country state schools, including Kiama, and the University of Sydney, where he won a scholarship.

 William Cullen graduated B.A. with first class honours in classics in 1880, M.A. in 1882, LL.B. in 1885 and LL.D. in 1887.
-During his university career he won the University, Lithgow, Barker, and Renwick scholarships, and the John Smith prize.

 Legal career

-Cullen was called to the bar in 1883 and his progress at first was slow.
-But, he eventually took high rank at the equity bar, and argued with much success before the Supreme Court of New South Wales and the High Court of Australia (an institution whose creation he had vigorously supported).
+Cullen was called to the bar in 1883.
+He argued before the Supreme Court of New South Wales and the High Court of Australia (an institution whose creation he had vigorously supported).
 He became a KC in 1905.
 He regularly appeared in the High Court, and was considered one of the leading barristers appearing in the High Court, including appearing in R v Governor of South Australia; Ex parte Vardon, Union Label case, and the Steel Rails case.